- Starting with XCSoar

 An instrument supplied by Get High Stay High will have a good/generic configuration that gives a screen looking like below, with a ‘swipe’ rightwards revealing a full map (no info boxes) and a further swipe revealing an airspace cross section view.

 If you are starting from scratch, and want to expedite getting started, two quick options are:

 - Install XCSoar and ‘copy’ a suitable config (e.g. as above)

 - Get an SD Card with everything pre-installed and ready to use

-For help with either of the above at zero cost (with a short user guide to get acqainted in minutes) just use the CONTACT US page.
+For help with either of the above at zero/low cost (with a short user guide to get acqainted in minutes) just use the email on the CHOOSE/BUY tab.

 2. Adding Maps, Waypoint & Airspace files to your Kobo

 You first need to obtain a new map, airspace or waypoint file and have them available on your computer.
 Some good sources are covered in the sections 3, 4 & 5 below.